lhbikos/ReC_MultivModel/docs/10_SEM_StructMod.md

 >*  Address limitations and concerns

 >**Primary Analyses**
->Analyzing our proposed mediation model followed the two-step procedure of first evaluating a measurement model with acceptable fit to the data and then proceeding to test the structural model.
-Following recommendations by Little et al. [@little_parcel_2002; @little_why_2013], each latent variable was represented by three parcels.
+>Analyzing our proposed multiple mediator model followed the two-step procedure of first evaluating a measurement model with acceptable fit to the data and then proceeding to test the structural model.
+Given that different researchers recommend somewhat differing thresholds to determine the adequacy of fit, We used the following as evidence of good fit: comparative fit indix (CFI) $\geq 0.95$, root-mean-square error of approximation (RMSEA) $\leq 0.06$, and the standard root-mean-square residual (SRMR) $\leq 0.08$.
+To establish aceptable fit, we used CFI $\geq 0.90$, RMSEA $\leq 0.10$, and SRMR $\leq 0.10$ [@weston_brief_2006].

+>We evaluated the measurement model by following recommendations by Little et al. [@little_parcel_2002; @little_why_2013].
+Specifically,each each latent variable was represented by three parcels.
 Parcels were created by randomly assigning scale items to the parcels and then calculating the mean, if at least 65% of the items were non-missing.
 Factor loadings were all strong, statistically significant, and properly valenced.
 Global fit statistics were within acceptable thresholds ($\chi^2(24) = 15.965, p = 0.889, CFI = 1.000, RMSEA = 0.000, 90CI[0.000, 0.031], SRMR =  0.017$).
 Factor loadings associated with the parcelled measurement model are presented in Table 1 (i.e., [in the previous lesson](https://lhbikos.github.io/ReC_MultivModel/MeasMod.html#measurement-model-with-just-identified-random-parcels)).
 Thus, we proceeded to testing the structural model.

 >Our structural model was a simple mediation, predicting psychological well-being (PWB) from racial microaggressions (REM), mediated by cultural mistrust (CMI).
 Given the just-identified nature (i.e., zero degrees of freedom in the structural portion), the global fit indices were identical to those of the measurement model ($\chi^2(24) = 15.965, p = 0.889, CFI = 1.000, RMSEA = 0.000, 90CI[0.000,	 0.031], SRMR =  0.017$).
 As shown in Table 2, all regression weights were statistically significant.
 Further, there was a statistically significant indirect effect $(B =-0.236, p = 0.002)$, supporting the hypothesis that cultural mistrust is a mediating mechanism for racial microaggressions' negative impact on psychological well-being.
 That is, racial microaggressions increase cultural mistrust $(B = 1.732, p < 0.001)$ which in turn has a negative impact on psychological well-being $(B = -0.136, p = 0.001)$.
 Results are illustrated in Figure 1.